lragnarsson/consistent-plots/README.md

 Consistent Plots for MatLab
 --------
-Small utility class which simplifies the process of saving consistent looking plots.
+Small utility function which simplifies the process of saving consistent looking plots.
 Create and save predefined plot configs for different purposes.
 Useful for writing reports with many figures.